 This section has been set up to help guide units within the Texas A&M AgriLife family in the use of social media including Facebook, Twitter, YouTube, Pinterest, Instagram and more.
 Our goal is to provide you with, not only our own resources and guides for best practices, but also expert resources from throughout the state and industry.

 Specific questions regarding social media can be directed to Amy Grace Wells, Online Content and Social Media Coordinator, at email@example.com.
-If you would like help setting up a social media account, please fill out our Work Request Form.

 Social Media Guidelines